Read This First

 Prompt 1: While a few who pick up degrees in philosophy go on to teach philosophy in academia, most use their philosophy degree as a foundation for other disciplines or careers.
 List the careers for which philosophy is a good foundation.

-The central claim is this: Philosophy degrees foster critical thinking, complex problem-solving, and analytical writing skills, making them a versatile foundation for various careers beyond academia.
+In plain terms: Philosophy degrees foster critical thinking, complex problem-solving, and analytical writing skills, making them a versatile foundation for various careers beyond academia.

 Many philosophy graduates excel in law school and later in legal careers due to their strong skills in argumentation, ethics, and logical analysis.